arnaudbos/i-rant/content/loom-part-1-scheduling.md

 {{< /gallery >}}

-The first figure (left) illustrates a thread/task being preempted by the kernel, using a _context-switch_ when a blocking call occurs, in order to satisfy the scheduling policy.
-The first thread is parked while the next thread is executed.
+The first figure (left) illustrates a thread/task being preempted by the kernel, using a _context-switch_ when a blocking call occurs, in order to satisfy the scheduling policy: the first thread is parked while the next thread is executed.
 Eventually (hopefully), the first thread is going to be unparked and its execution resumed.

 The second figure (right) illustrates a thread being preempted because its execution duration is longer than the time it is authorized to run on the CPU (also named its _quantum_).